Vashesh08/TicTacToe/README.md

 # TicTacToe

-Simple Tic-Tac-Toe Game between Two players.
+Simple Tic-Tac-Toe Game between Two players using tkinter module in Python.

 Still Working on playing with computer feature